e9x/kru/README.md

 # Building

-To build the userscript, you will need [NodeJS](https://nodejs.org/en/download/)
+To build the userscripts, you will need [NodeJS](https://nodejs.org/en/download/)

 If you are on windows, download and unzip the repository and run `build.bat`